Shakhoyat/Numerical_Lab_Assignment/README.md

 ### So, We can Conclude that

 We organized our application in a suitable manner as we preferred.
-For the linear equations section, our implementation of code is working fine in solving a system of at l
+For the linear,non-linear and differential equations section.Our implementation of code is working fine in solving a Matrix Inversion in step by step manner ;)